 Stanley is passionate about addressing the needs of disadvantaged children, youth and families.
 He chairs the South Central Community Family Service Centre, and co-founded and is the Vice-President of MILK (“Mainly I Love Kids”) Fund.
-For many years, he also chaired Beyond Social Services, which aims as curbing youth delinquency and developing young people to become responsible persons.
-A strong believer of building a strong civil society and promoting strategic philanthropy, he chaired the National Volunteer & Philanthropy Centre from 2007-2014, where he was responsible for the development of many new strategic initiatives, including launching the Community Foundation of Singapore and the Centre for Non-Profit Leadership.
+For many years, he also chaired Beyond Social Services, which aims to curb youth delinquency and develop young people.
+A firm believer in building a strong civil society and promoting strategic philanthropy, he chaired the National Volunteer & Philanthropy Centre from 2007-2014, where he was responsible for the development of new strategic initiatives, including launching the Community Foundation of Singapore and the Centre for Non-Profit Leadership.

 He is active in overseas giving initiatives.
-Over the years, he is involved with communities in China, Timor Leste, Cambodia, Thailand and the Philippines.
+Over the years, he has been involved with communities in China, Timor Leste, Cambodia, Indonesia, Myanmar, Thailand and the Philippines.
 Stanley was conferred an Honorary Officer to the New Zealand Order of Merit in 2002 and received the Singapore National Day Award in 2011.
-He was also recognised by the New Zealand High Commission in 2015 for his contribution to Singapore and New Zealand’s 50 year partnership, as well as New Zealand and ASEAN’s 40 year partnership.
+He was also recognised by the New Zealand High Commission in 2015 for his contribution to Singapore and New Zealand’s 50-year partnership, as well as New Zealand and ASEAN’s 40-year partnership.

 Cherie Nursalim is Executive director of GITI Group.
 Cherie also serves on the International and China Advisory Boards for Columbia University and MIT Sloan School of Management respectively.
 A Co-Chairman of the United Nations Global Initiative SDSN-ASEAN, she also serves on the Yale Center for Environmental Law Policy, and the University of Indonesia Climate Change Center boards.
 She is founding trustee of China Disabled Persons Foundation Board, China’s largest foundation, and is among the founding members of the Global Philanthropic Circle.